10/31/2024

 Chris Colloy

 There's definitely pressure out there.
-We've seen, we just got back from the NASGW show where we're meeting with our wholesalers, we're looking at what's happening in the industry.
+We just got back from the NASGW show.
+We're meeting with our wholesalers.
+We're looking at what's happening in the industry.
 We're seeing a lot of rebates.
 If you look at the gun store calendar over the next month or so, you'll see a lot of rebates from manufacturers.
 That's typically not where Ruger participates.
-Right now, I think we'll get through Q4 without any aggressive promotional efforts, but we're keeping our prouders dry.
+Right now, I think we'll get through Q4 without any aggressive promotional efforts, but we're keeping our powder dry.
 That may change as we get into 2025.
-Like I said, there's lots of capacity out there, particularly from players that are maybe only one category deep.
-If all you're making is AR platform rifles, MSR so to speak, then you've got nowhere to turn, but to continue to discount.
+Like I said, it's There's lots of capacity out there, particularly from players that are maybe only one category deep.
+If all you're making is AR platform rifles, MSRs, so to speak, then you've got nowhere to turn but to continue to discount.
 In Ruger's case, the breadth of our product line and the variety of products we offer help us keep us somewhat insulated from having to defend market share in one single category.
-So we're gonna stay disciplined, keep the powder dry, and continue to do our best to drive innovation with some really exciting new products, one of which you'll see in just a couple of weeks that we're very, very excited about.
+So we're going to stay disciplined. keep the powder dry, and continue to do our best to drive innovation with some really exciting new products, one of which you'll see in just a couple of weeks that we're very, very excited about.

 speaker